Renault R35: Romania

-After the Battle of Stalingrad, the Romanians decided that the R 35s required significant improvement of their anti-tank capacity.
-At first, the turret of an R 35 of the 2nd Tank Regiment of the 1st Tank Division was swapped for the turret of a captured Soviet T-26.
+After the Battle of Stalingrad, the Romanians decided that the R35s required significant improvement of their anti-tank capacity.
+At first, the turret of an R35 of the 2nd Tank Regiment of the 1st Tank Division was swapped for the turret of a captured Soviet T-26.
 Ultimately, at the beginning of 1943, it was decided to keep the thicker armor of the French turret.
 Thus, the 45 mm gun of the T-26 was adopted as a replacement for the original 37 mm gun.
 The Soviet gun was attached to the French turret with the help of an extension which contained the recoil mechanism of the 45 mm piece.
 The downside to this was that, following these modifications, there was no longer enough space in the turret to keep the coaxial machine gun, which was thus removed.
 A Romanian-produced 47 mm Schneider gun was also proposed.
 The upgraded tanks were adopted as tank destroyers under the designation Vânătorul de care R35 (VDC 35; meaning "R35 tank hunter"), with thirty R35s converted until June 1944 by the Leonida factory in Bucharest.
 The Soviet 45 mm guns were taken from captured T-26 and BT-7 tanks.
 They were refurbished at the Army Arsenal in Târgoviște while the new gun mounts containing the recoil mechanism were made at the Concordia Works in Ploiești.
-These vehicles served until the end of the war.
-A significant amount of the original French-made parts, from both the original and converted R35 tanks, was replaced by Romanian-produced spares in 1941–1942.
-Romanian factories produced drive sprockets, drive shafts, tracks, new metal-rimmed road wheels and cylinder heads.
-The wheels were designed locally to be ten times more durable.
-Added to these were the gun mounts for the 45 mm guns, added as turret extensions, which contained the recoil mechanism.
-Thus, the Romanian-converted R35 had significant Romanian-manufactured parts in its hull, transmission and turret.